This Tool can help bid Goodbye to your Information Disclosure Statement woes!

 - Reduce supplemental IDS filing and RCE costs

-- Automatically provide machine-translated documents of native language reference which don’t have English counterparts
+- Automatically provide machine-translated documents of native language references that don’t have English counterparts

 - Reduce operational costs by leveraging automation